 Students using ExamSoft must arrive at least 20 minutes prior to the exam start time to set up their computers.
-Any student who does not arrive at least 5 minutes (as determined by the proctor) before the start of an exam for which he or she plans to use ExamSoft will be required to handwrite the exam.
+ExamSoft users must be present and at the "STOP" screen of their software a minimum of 5 minutes prior to the start time of their exam.
+Any student who does not arrive at least 5 minutes (as determined by the proctor) before the start of an exam for which he or she plans to use ExamSoft will be required to handwrite the exam

 A student who arrives more than fifteen minutes after the start of an exam (as determined by the proctor) will not be seated for the exam.
-If this occurs, the student must contact the associate dean, director for student services, or the exam coordinator to determine when, and if, the exam is to be rescheduled.
-The associate dean or director for student services may decide to reschedule the exam later the same day, move the exam to another day during the exam period, not allow the student to take the exam, allow the student to take the exam with the time remaining, or allw the student to take the exam but with grade reduction.
+If this occurs, the student must contact the associate dean for student services or the exam coordinator to determine when, and if, the exam is to be rescheduled.
+The associate dean for student services may decide to reschedule the exam later the same day, move the exam to another day during the exam period, not allow the student to take the exam, allow the student to take the exam with the time remaining, or allow the student to take the exam but with grade reduction.

-Failure to contact the associate dean, director for student services or the exam coordinator, lack of a valid reason for tardiness (as determined by the associate dean or director for student services), or inability to supply documentation may result in a "WF" grade for the course.
+Failure to contact the associate dean for student services or the exam coordinator, lack of a valid reason for tardiness (as determined by the associate dean for student services), or inability to supply documentation may result in a "WF" grade for the course.